This page has a bunch of my Chumby projects, here's quick links to each:

 Internet Radio on the Chumby from SSH

-Chumby can play internet streams from SSH, but you have to give Chumby the URL of the actual stream, which can be really long and hard to find, not to mention hard to remember.
-So I made a little interface to my radiogizmo.org database of internet and college radio stations that works like this from a Chumby SSH session:
+Chumby can play internet streams from SSH, but you have to give Chumby the URL of the actual stream, which can be really long and hard to find, not to mention hard to remember and type.
+So I made a little interface to my goodradio.org database of internet and college radio stations that works like this from a Chumby SSH session:

 The above would play wfmu.
 This plays a random station from the database:

-You can see what stations are in the database by going to radiogizmo.org.
+You can see what stations are in the database by going to goodradio.org.

 Parenthetically, you can control the volume through SSH like this: